 1. Purchase my 2006 Brookings Institution Press book "Green Cities: Urban Growth and the Environment"

 2. Purchase my 2009 Princeton University Press Book "Heroes and Cowards: The Social Face of War" (joint with Dora L. Costa)

 3. Climatopolis published in September 2010 by Basic Books.
 Here is the Book's overview.

-4. Here is my new May 2015 Book titled Fundamentals of Environmental and Urban Economics.
-This book is priced at $1 per copy and can be read for the pure pleasure of learning some "University of Chicago" style applied price theory, or by students who are serious about learning both environmental and urban economics.
+4. Here is my January 2016 Book titled Fundamentals of Environmental and Urban Economics.
+This book is priced at $5 per copy and can be read for the pure pleasure of learning some "University of Chicago" style applied price theory, or by students who are serious about learning both environmental and urban economics.
 When I teach undergraduate environmental economics, I use this as my textbook.
 For those who do not own a Kindle Reader, you can use this free app to read the book on your PC.

 Watch my UCSB Talk that 98,000 people have viewed here.

 The Economist Magazine reviewed this book in its September 3rd 2010 issue .

 The Financial Times reviewed this book on October 1st 2010 read it .

 What is the treatment effect caused by studying economics?